 It is okay, and we are not perfect.
 But we shouldn’t let ourselves down because of other’s comments even if they are an essential part of our lives.

-Believing that we are not enough
+We stop loving ourselves because we believe that we are not enough

 Believing that we are not enough is related to the two reasons I described above.
 Comparing ourselves to someone else brought out the awareness of what we lack within ourselves.
 Entertaining harmful and destructive comments about ourselves from other people will do the same damages.

 But I think the complete indication of someone not believing in their sufficiency is how they are tolerating people and circumstances in their life.
-Tolerating an uncontrollable situation is understandable, but tolerance to conditions that is emotionally and physically hurting you in which you have control is a different thing.
+Tolerating an uncontrollable situation is understandable, but tolerance to conditions that are emotionally and physically hurting you in which you have control is a different thing.

-If people or situation are giving you validation that you are not enough, maybe it is about time to reconsider your position and do something about it.
+If people or situations are giving you validation that you are not enough, maybe it is about time to reconsider your position and do something about it.
 Because you can always have a new and healthy relationship or a better job, but you cannot find another you.
 Don’t lose yourself trying to hold to things and people that are weighing you down.

 We are stagnant